henryclerval/git-exercise/README.md

 Hello - here's to an interesting exercise.
-And here's my small edit.
+And here's my small edit now.